21. Musical sounds

 $$\frac{10^6~\textrm{W/m}^2}{10^{-12}~\textrm{W/m}^2} = 10^{18}.$$

-This method (using a relative scale) has eliminated very tiny numbers from being present when determining the loudness of sounds, but it still encompasses an enormous range of values from quiet (1) to loud (1018 or higher).
+This method (using a relative scale) has eliminated very tiny numbers from being used when determining the loudness of sounds, but it still encompasses an enormous range of values from quiet (1) to loud (1018 or higher).

 To solve this issue, we use a logarithmic scale to discuss intensity.
 The logarithm just looks at the exponent of the power of ten, and ignores the base (that number ten that we’re taking a power of).
 In addition, we multiply that logarithm by the number 10.
 This is known as the decibel scale.
 The table below shows several different values of intensity, the relative intensity compared to the threshold of human hearing, the logarithm, and the logarithm multiplied by 10.